Christmas —”Do Not Do It and Do Not Say You Are Doing it for Me!”

 Traditional modern-day Christmas tree with ornaments and gifts beneath it.
 Exactly what the Lord warned: “Do not learn the way of the nations”.

-What do we see here?
+The admonition begins with “Do not learn the way of the nations and do not be awed by the signs of the heavens”.
+But the people learned the pagan practices of the ancients and do exactly what they did.
 One goes in the woods and cuts a tree with an axe, or a chain saw.
 Then he drags it to his house and at a specially designated place in the room he places it firmly secured in a strong base so that it will not topple.
 After the tree is such secured upright to look like a pillar, he starts decorating with shiny ornaments resembling silver and gold, in vain customs he does it, so that it will look beautiful.

 Or another story, this time in the Book of Isaiah,